John Greening (poet): Criticism and reviews

-Honors and awards
+Honours and awards

 Greening received the Alexandria International Poetry Prize in 1981 and the Scottish Arts Council Award.
 Greening was one of the top six of the Observer Poetry Prize in 1987.
 He has won the Bridport Prize and the TLS Centenary Prize, and he received a Cholmondeley Award from the Society of Authors.
 He is the recipient of two Hawthornden Castle fellowships and a Fulbright teaching fellowship.
 Greening has been one of the judges for the Eric Gregory Award.
 His poem "Sibelius" was chosen by Carol Rumens as her "Poem of the week" in The Guardian, 4 January 2021.
+Contraflow: Lines of Englishness, 1922-2022 was named a 2023 best poetry book of the year by Rishi Dastidar in The Guardian and by Graeme Richardson in the Sunday Times.